openedx/edx-documentation/en_us/shared/students/SFD_Teams.rst

 When you have found a team you want to join, select **Join Team**.

+You can only belong to one team at a time.
+If you belong to a team, but find another team that you want to join, you must leave the first team before you can join a new one.

 =====================================
 Inviting Someone to Join Your Team
 =====================================

 When you have joined a team, you can invite a friend to join the same team so that you can work on a project together.
+You can only send invitations if the team has not reached its maximum number of members.

+To invite a friend to join your team, follow these steps.

+#.

 =======================